Linda Mobula, MD, MPH

 Hospitalist Physician, Assistant Professor

-Dr. Linda Mobula is a Public Health and Infectious Disease advisor with the Office of Foreign Disaster Assistance at the United States Agency for International Development (USAID).
-She also works as a Hospitalist Physician with Johns Hopkins Community Physicians, and is an Assistant Professor at the Johns Hopkins School of Medicine.
+Dr. Linda Mobula is a Senior Health Specialist with the World Bank.
+She formally served as a Public Health and Infectious Disease advisor with the Office of Foreign Disaster Assistance at the United States Agency for International Development (USAID).
+She also works as a Hospitalist Physician with Johns Hopkins Community Physicians and is an Assistant Professor at the Johns Hopkins School of Medicine.

-She recently served as health advisor for the 10th outbreak Ebola outbreak in the Democratic Republic of the Congo.
+She recently served as the technical lead for the 10th outbreak Ebola outbreak in the Democratic Republic of the Congo with the World Bank.
 She provided clinical care to Ebola patients in Monrovia, Liberia at the ELWA-2 Ebola Treatment Center with Samaritan’s Purse during the summer of 2014.
-She served as a Public Health advisor and Deputy Team Leader for the USAID/OFDA Ebola Disaster Assistance Response Team (DART) in Guinea, and subsequently served as the Acting Senior Humanitarian Advisor for the USAID/OFDA Ebola response in Guinea.
+She served as a Public Health Advisor and Deputy Team Leader for the USAID/OFDA Ebola Disaster Assistance Response Team (DART) in Guinea, and subsequently served as the Acting Senior Humanitarian Advisor for the USAID/OFDA Ebola response in Guinea.

 Back to Top